idplay/sketchy-thoughts-tumblr-theme/README.md

 ## Post Icons

-Sketchy Thoughts uses Steedicons to differiantiate the different Tumblr post types.
+Sketchy Thoughts uses [Steedicons][si] to differiantiate the different Tumblr post types.
 When Sketchy Thoughts is used through Tumblr's theme hosting service the required icons are included as assets.
 If Sketchy Thoughts is used outside of that hosting service, you'll have to add Steedicons font files to the themes